bltb/xero-ruby/README.md

 * `rspec spec/`

 ## Participating in Xero’s developer community
-This SDK is one of a number of SDK’s that the Xero Developer team builds and maintains.
+This SDK is one of a number of SDKs that the Xero Developer team builds and maintains.
 We are grateful for all the contributions that the community makes.

 Here are a few things you should be aware of as a contributor:
 * Xero has adopted the Contributor Covenant [Code of Conduct](https://github.com/XeroAPI/xero-ruby/blob/master/CODE_OF_CONDUCT.md), we expect all contributors in our community to adhere to it